-The following IFRSs or IFRIC interpretations have been issued but has not been applied by the Group in preparing these financial statements as it is not as yet effective.e for the financial year beginning 1 July 2022 but would not be expected to have a material impact on the Group.
-This standards are not expected to have a material impact or future periods and on foreseeable future transactions.
+The following IFRSs or IFRIC interpretations have been issued but have not been applied by the Group in preparing these financial statements as they are not as yet effective for the financial year beginning 1 July 2023 and in certain cases have not yet been adopted by the UK Endorsement Board but would not be expected to have a material impact on the Group.
+These standards are not expected to have a material impact on the Group in the current or future periods and on foreseeable future transactions.